 12. Investigator notes, and other correspondence and information, furnished in confidence with respect to an active investigation conducted by or for the Board of Education related to the denial, suspension, or revocation of teacher licenses.
 However, this subdivision shall not prohibit the disclosure of records to a local school board or division superintendent for the purpose of permitting such board or superintendent to consider or to take personnel action with regard to an employee.
 Records of completed investigations shall be disclosed in a form that does not reveal the identity of any complainant or person supplying information to investigators.
 The records disclosed shall include information regarding the school or facility involved, the identity of the person who was the subject of the complaint, the nature of the complaint, and the actions taken to resolve the complaint.
-If an investigation fails to support a complaint or does not lead to corrective action, the identity of the person who was the subject of the subject person.
+If an investigation fails to support a complaint or does not lead to corrective action, the identity of the person who was the subject of the complaint may be released only with the consent of the subject person.
 No personally identifiable information in the records regarding a current or former student shall be released except as permitted by state or federal law.